jomomorei/Node-Red/Download data from salesforce.md

 I happend accross Node-Red months ago.
 It's a programming tool for wiring together hardware devices, APIs and online services in new and interesting ways.
 The URL is here: https://nodered.org/

-Last week, i tried to use it to connnect to salesforce and get the data by SQL.
+Last week, i tried to use it to connnect to salesforce and get the data by SOQL.
 Then saved the data into Excel file and CSV files.
 A little pity, japanese can not be recognized in the CSV file.

 ![Complete Image](/img/b6NDwE.png)